 When Kirby Lee Davis wrote his book God’s Furry Angels, he shared it with a few friends and family members, then stashed it in limbo for almost two decades.
 Only when his job of 32 years disappeared did Davis dust off this tale of feline frolics, for 2015’s falling ax forced the nebbish novelist to face his broken dreams, alien perceptions, and other lurking skeletons.
-It was, as he shares here, “an incredible blessing,” one that spurred him to write a parallel novel, A Year in the Lives of God’s Furry Angels, which he calls a “companion book” to God’s Furry Angels.
+It was, as he shares in this May 2018 article, “an incredible blessing,” one that spurred him to write a parallel novel, A Year in the Lives of God’s Furry Angels, which he calls a “companion book” to God’s Furry Angels.
+Fashan Books published God's Furry Angels on Feb.
+23, 2018.
+A Year in the Life came out three months later.
 That puts Davis in the unique position of publishing two different novels on the same subject at the same time, both illustrated with his photographs.

 Q: Has anyone else ever done that?

 A: Not to my knowledge.
 To be honest, I didn’t set out to do that either.
 When I decided to self-publish, I wanted to give readers something extra to go with God’s Furry Angels.
 It all fell under that "value-added" concept the business world has long touted.
 So as I built godsfurryangels.com, I wrote a bunch of new tales and tidbits around events in my book.
 This material read so well together, I decided to publish it as a companion book.